USGBC LEEDv4 Offers New Material Health Credits Using GreenScreen®

 This year, for the first time, the U.S. Green Building Council incorporates health considerations into its building standards with its new LEED v4 standard.
 The new standard offers credits for using the GreenScreen for Safer Chemicals.

-LEED v4 takes effect in November, 2013.
+LEED v4 took effect n November, 2013.
 Those seeking LEED certification have two options for credits under Materials & Resources -- for disclosing and optimizing where building materials are sourced and purchased.

 For New Construction, read the credit language here.

 For Commercial Interiors, read the credit language here.